 I believe that we are currently experiencing the most social the world has ever seen, with hordes of social networking sites proliferating in the Internet, with new ones being introduced everyday.
 Despite this smorgasbord of social networking platforms for my online marketing needs, I have decided to focus the bulk of my efforts on two sites in particular—Facebook and Twitter.

 It is undeniable that Facebook and Twitter are the two hottest social networking platforms.
-If I want to reach as many people as I can with the least amount of effort, and if I want to bring my company, products, and marketing efforts to as wide a network as possible, then it only makes sense to join the platforms with the most number of dedicated, engaged users—Facebook and Twitter.
+If I want to reach as many people as I can with the least amount of effort, and if I want to bring my company, products, internet advertising and digital marketing efforts to as wide a network as possible, then it only makes sense to join the platforms with the most number of dedicated, engaged users—Facebook and Twitter.

 Facebook, with its hundreds of millions of users, has penetrated all of the United States, as well as most of the world (with the exception of China, wherein it is banned).
 Twitter, with its ease of use, also has millions tweeting and twittering 24/7.
 Signing up my company for those two lets it become part of that globalized network, and brings it that much closer to a personal (if virtual) relationship with its target market.